Skip to main content

 • Adaptor - The selected Adaptor that is used to provide app-specific functionality for this Step (e.g., dhis2 or commcare).

 • Adaptor Version - The version of the selected Adaptor, which determines which API endpoints and Adaptor functions are available.
-See below section to learn more.
+See below section Choose an Adaptor Version to learn more.

 • Credentials - The Credential used to authorize connections to the target app related to this Step.